KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 (defined in close proximity to your reducers).

-While feature-u does not directly manage anything about selectors, a feature may wish to promote some of it's selectors using the [Public API](#public-api) feature-u aspect.
+While feature-u does not directly manage anything about selectors, a feature may wish to promote some of it's selectors using the [publicFace](#publicface) feature-u aspect.
 Please note that in consideration of feature encapsulation, *best practices would strive to minimize the public promotion of feature state (and selectors) outside the feature boundary*.